modprods/grapho-user-guide/README.md

 Return to [Table of Contents](#table-of-contents).

 ### Induction

+Grapho XR is configured by defaiult with a "demo" graph database - a small set of actors & movies in cross-referenced pop culture

 * Reach out and grab the disk "Enter The Matrix" with the GRAB button
 * Flip it upside down to open